Generate a Bitcoin address on the command line

 Base58 algorithm

 The algorithm for base58 is relatively straightforward.
 We first remove any leading zero bytes.
 Then, the remaining data is interpreted as a big endian number and integer division by 58 is calculated repeatedly until there is no remainder.
 The value of the remainder at each iteration is mapped to a character in the bitcoin alphabet below, and the result is accumulated by prepending the character to the final base58-encoded bytestring at each iteration.
-Finally, any and each leading zero byte removed previously are translated to the character 1 and prepended to the final result.
+Finally, any and each leading zero byte removed previously are translated to the character 1

 The following python code performs this process.